Remco28/nico_essay/README.md

 **Q: What if I don't have the assignment instructions?**
 A: That's okay!
 The AI will still provide feedback based on general essay-writing best practices for your grade level.

+**Q: How does the automatic index work?**
+A: A GitHub Action (automated script) runs every time you push changes.
+It scans for critique files and regenerates index.html automatically.
+See the "How the Auto-Index Works" section above for details.

+**Q: Can I disable the automatic index?**
+A: Yes!
+Just delete or disable the `.github/workflows/update-index.yml` file.
+The manual index.html will remain.

 ## 🔗 Related Files